We use cookies on this site to enhance your experience.

 One-on-One Support with Elizabeth.

-Elizabeth work closely with the Transition and Learning Services team and the Centre for Student Equity, Diversity and Inclusion to coordinate Academic Equity Programs.
+Elizabeth works closely with the Transition and Learning Services team and the Centre for Student Equity, Diversity and Inclusion to coordinate Academic Equity Programs.
 Her role also focuses on improving student access by helping to remove barriers to education and offering transition support as students adjust to a new academic environment.

 Elizabeth is a resource for equity-deserving students, offering culturally relevant and holistic academic support based on individual learning needs.
 If you’d like to connect, you can book an appointment or email emclarke@wlu.ca to find a time that works for you.